 Entain CEO resigns days after Ladbrokes owner rejected MGM approach

-Jan 11 (Reuters) - Ladbrokes-owner Entain Plc ENT.L said on Monday its Chief Executive Officer Shay Segev would leave the company, days after the gambling firm rejected an $11 billion takeover approach from U.S. casino operator MGM Resorts International MGM.N.
+Jan 11 (Reuters) - Ladbrokes owner Entain ENT.L said on Monday its Chief Executive Officer Shay Segev was leaving the gambling firm just seven months after taking the role, a surprise move that follows the company's rejection last week of an $11 billion approach from MGM Resorts International MGM.N.

-Segev, who will remain in his current role for six months or until a successor is in place, intends to leave to become co-CEO of DAZN, a privately-owned global sports streaming platform.
+Segev, who would remain in his current role for six months or until a successor is in place, plans to join as co-CEO of DAZN, a privately-owned global sports streaming platform.
+He, however, added that MGM's approach had had no bearing on his decision to leave.

+The company also said the board remained fully in favour of its rejection of the MGM offer as undervaluing Entain.

+"I can confirm that this changes nothing with respect to the Board's view of the recent proposal from MGM Resorts International to acquire Entain.
+The Board remains unanimous in our view that the proposal significantly undervalues the Company and its prospects," Chairman Barry Gibson said.

 (Reporting by Tanishaa Nadkar in Bengaluru; Editing by Rashmi Aich)